HomeArticlesProcedures

 • "Hydrosalpinx" — A dilated, fluid-filled distal tube; appears as a sac-like or "cigar-shaped" structure with no peritoneal spill.

-• "Cornual block" — Contrast fills the uterine cavity but does not enter one or both tubes, suggesting proximal occlusion (but must distinguish from transient spasm).
+• "Cornual block" — Contrast fills the uterine cavity but does not enter one or both tubes.
+Especially when bilateral, proximal nonfilling needs confirmation because tubal/myometrial contraction, mucus/debris, or catheter position can mimic obstruction.

 • "Asherman syndrome" — Irregular, angulated filling defects within the uterine cavity representing intrauterine synechiae (adhesions), most commonly post-D&C.